rydmike/flex_color_scheme/README.md

 ## Themes Playground

-The side menu in the default example is actually made for and used in the last step and example 5 in the tutorial.
+The side menu in the default example is actually made for and used in the last example 5 in the tutorial.
 The final example doubles as an interactive **Themes Playground** application.
 There the menu options actually have their indicated functionality.

 The **Themes Playground** is useful as a tool to find themes and settings you prefer, or just use it to figure out what you can do with FlexColorScheme.
 The playground persists all its settings, and you can reset them back to their default values.
+It can even generate the Flutter FlxColorScheme setup code needed to produce the shown active theme.

 The **Themes Playground** can be used as a [web app here](https://rydmike.com/flexcolorschemeV4Tut5).
 Its source code